po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/01-Day/01-Day-LessonPlan.md

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

-  * ☝️ What are the vanilla JavaScript functions that can achieve similar results?
+  * ☝️ What are the vanilla JavaScript methods that can achieve similar results?

   * 🙋 `document.createElement`, `document.querySelector`, `Element.textContent`, `Element.setAttribute`, `Element.className`, and `Element.style`.